alex-dulac/py-scrobbler/README.md

 - **applescript**: A Python library to run AppleScript commands, used to interact with the Apple Music application.
 - **spotipy**: A Python interface to Spotify's API.
 - **Textual**: A TUI (Text User Interface) framework for Python, used to create an interactive terminal interface.
-- **postgreSQL**: Object-relational database system for storing scrobble data.
+- **PostgreSQL**: Object-relational database system for storing scrobble data.
 This is not required but recommended for deeper insights and statistics.
 - **SQLAlchemy**: SQL toolkit and Object-Relational Mapping (ORM) library for Python, used to interact with the PostgreSQL database.

 ## Getting Started